Questions? Call or Text (800) 728-0209

 You can register for the course, by Clicking Here.
 Please complete the Program Packet which contains information and materials that will assist you in preparing for the class and the externships.
 It is important to complete it before you start.
 This will ensure that you have all the necessary information and materials to successfully complete the requirements and begin your externships.

 The EMS University, LLC EMT Course consists of a total of 172 hours.
 Specifically, this is a total of 148 hours of classroom instruction and 24 hours of clinical/externship rotations which are required.
-This course shall meet and/or exceed the United States Department of Transportation, National Highway Transportation Safety Administration, Emergency Medical Technician National Standard Curriculum guidelines and 2009, the National EMS Education Standards as well as meet California EMS Authority education standards.
+This course follows National EMS Education Standards for the Emergency Medical Technician, the National EMS Education Standards as well as meet California EMS Authority education standards.

 Emergency Medical Technician (EMT) Course Textbook